“My fascination with executive search began in a board meeting when I was an intern.

 It was a lightbulb moment that helped us realise that, but we wouldn’t have been able to make that realisation without the hard work we’d put in over years of interviewing people, talking to people, gathering data and recording it.
 So in essence, it all comes back to that: putting in the work.
 Whatever your speciality, there’s really no getting away from it.”

-Here are three insights I’ve gathered over the years that we use to help our clients at Taylor Hopkinson that can help shape your journey towards executive search success.
+Here are three insights I’ve gathered over the years that can help shape your journey towards executive search success.

 Be a specialist in your own market.

 There’s a theory that to be an expert at something, you need to accumulate 10,000 hours doing it.
 How did Bill Gates get so good at coding?
 Well, at a time when no other schools had computers, he had the good fortune to go to a school that had one.
 He got his 10,000 hours of coding in before he was 18, and went on to develop Microsoft into one of the world’s biggest companies.